confluentinc/ksql/docs-md/developer-guide/ksqldb-reference/select-push-query.md

 -   `table_name [ alias ]`
 -   `from_item LEFT JOIN from_item ON join_condition`

-The WHERE clause can refer to any column defined for a stream or table, including the `ROWTIME` and `ROWKEY` system columns.
+The WHERE clause can refer to any column defined for a stream or table, including the `ROWTIME` system column.

 Example
 -------